From Backroads to Big Stages: The Red Clay Strays Story

 If you listen closely to their Live at the Ryman album, you’ll hear the voice of fellow Alabama artist Taylor Honeycutt — a longtime friend who came up alongside them and joined them on that sacred stage.
 They love inviting kindred spirits to sing onstage.

-Sharing the stage with Willie Nelson — the outlaw poet whose songs have carried America’s stories for more than sixty years — is more than a milestone.
+Opening for Willie Nelson — the outlaw poet whose songs have carried America’s stories for more than sixty years — and the ever-elusive Bob Dylan is more than a milestone.
 For the Strays, it’s a thread woven into the fabric of music history.

 As with most Southern families, kin runs deep in the Strays’ world — the kind of deep where you know who your people are and you show up for ’em, no matter what.

-And if those posters are mile markers, then the road ahead is wide open — carrying the Strays from Turnerville’s red clay to the biggest stages in the country, proof that no matter how far they travel, they’re still made of the same dirt and raised by the same kind of people who’ll always save them a seat at the table.
+And if those posters are mile markers, then the road ahead is wide open — carrying the Strays from Turnerville’s red clay to the biggest stages in the country and beyond our borders, proof that no matter how far they travel, they’re still made of the same dirt and raised by the same kind of people who’ll always save them a seat at the table.

 “We weren’t rich,” Ralph says of raising his children, “but we had a roof and food.”
 And they had each other.
 Still do.